 - Chair without or with open armrests.

-- Choice armrests and chassis : black laquered, chrome high-gloss or chrome black.
-Optional other fine textured JORI standard lacquers.
+- Choice armrests and chassis : chrome high-gloss or lacquered in one of the JORI standard colours (see general info)

 - Armrest always in same execution as legs.

 - Frame: metal frame covered with 3D woven fabric.

 - Felt glides for stone and wooden floors.
 Teflon glides for carpets.

 - 2D and 3D images for visualization are available on our website.